harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference.md

 -->

-You can use this field to run the [Anchore Enterprise CLI](https://docs.anchore.com/current/docs/using/cli_usage/repositories/) with specific command-line arguments.
+You can use this field to run the [Anchore Enterprise CLI](https://docs.anchore.com/current/docs/using/cli_usage/images/) with specific command-line arguments.
+For example, specify `tool_args` = `--force`.

 <a name="fail-on-severity"></a>